NWA Route Smart Liveable Cities

 Waag organises collaborations and discussion surrounding the theme of smart, liveable cities, with the goal of establishing deeper connections between science and society.
-She does this as the so-called 'drawer' of the Route Smart Liveable Cities within the Nationale Wetenschapsagenda (national agenda of science), connecting relevant organisations, policymakers, citizens and scientists to each other.
+She does this as the so-called 'drawer' of the Route Smart Liveable Cities within the Nationale Wetenschapsagenda (National Science Agenda) connecting relevant organisations, policymakers, citizens and scientists to each other.

 Waag started working on this route in 2017.
 Currently, she is focused on the following: